gSchool/mcsp-unit-oop/01-object-oriented-programming/03-factory-functions.md

 ### !question

-Write a factory function with the following specifications:
+Write a factory function named `Printer` which returns an object with the following specifications:

-Name: `Printer`

 Properties (Should be configurable via parameters):
-- `name` - `String` (the name of the printer, e.g. 'Canon WiFi.')
+- `name` - A `String` representing the name of the printer, e.g. 'Canon WiFi.
-- `sheetCount` - `Number` (The number of sheets in the printer.
-Defaults to zero if not provided.)
+- `sheetCount` - A `Number` representing the number of sheets in the printer.
+(Defaults to zero if not provided.)

 Methods:
-- `addSheets` - Takes a number of pages as a parameter and adds that number to the `sheetCount` property.
+- `addSheets` - Takes number a parameter and adds that number to the `sheetCount` property.
-- `printJob` - Takes two parameters (name: `String`, size: `Number`) as parameters, and prints a message to the console for each page in the job with the following format: `Printing [jobName] page [currentPage] of [pageCount]` and subtracts that number from the `paperCount` property.
+- `printJob` - Takes two parameters (name: `String`, size: `Number`) as parameters, and prints a message to the console for each page in the job following the format `Printing [jobName] - page [currentPage] of [pageCount]` and subtracts that number from the `sheetCount` property.
 If the number of pages in the job exceeds `sheetCount`, throw an `Error` with a message of `Job failed: please refill paper tray!`.

 ### !end-question